 If you are looking for a quiet place to go far away from the crowd, Sulug Island is the island to go.
 Not as developed compared to other islands, there are good reefs and beautiful fishes to see.

-Once you arrived at Tunku Abdul Rahman Marine Park, the entrance fee charged is RM3/adult and RM1/child.
+Once you arrived at Tunku Abdul Rahman Marine Park, the entrance fees charged are RM5/adult and RM3/child.
+Non-Malaysians fees are RM20/adult and RM15/child.
 You only need to pay once even though you will be doing island excursion within the park.

 If you are staying in Sutera Harbour Hotel, the jetty is just beside the hotel.
 There are regular boats that go to the marine park of which you can book in advance.
-For an island trip, the cost is approximately RM35/adult and RM21/child.
+For an island trip, the cost is approximately RM38/person.

 One such service provider is Sea Quest which is located just within walking distance from Sutera Harbour Hotel.